shikha12264/Squadstack-Agent-Insights/README.md

   - Median delay in follow up per agent
   - Total number of times an Agent gets a call from a lead

-# Real Estate Analysis Report
+# Brokerage Agent Performance Analysis Report

 Please use the following structure as a guide:
 - All scripts are in the script folder.